openshift/enhancements/enhancements/storage/csi-migration.md

 #### Limitations

 The limitations of this approach lies on the downgrade process.
 In OCP, a downgrade is fundamentally a regular upgrade to an older version.
 That means that CVO downgrades components in the same order as it upgrades them: control-plane first, nodes later.
 However, as stated above, this ordering is **not** desired when **disabling** CSI migration, which is what is going to happen when the previous OCP version had CSI migration disabled.

+It is important to note that the order in which operators are downgraded in OCP violates upstream version skew policy.
+A new kubelet must never run with an older API server or Controller Manager.
+A direct consequence of this violation is the need to introduce a workaround for CSI migration.

-To address this issue we propose to document a simple workaround:
+That being said, to address this issue we propose to document a simple workaround:

 1. Enable both `CSIMigrationNode`and `CSIMigrationControlplane` *FeatureSets*.
 1. Downgrade.